Budget-Conscious Brides Can Save Hundreds By Renting Their Wedding Dresses

 Plus you’ll always have photos of you in your wedding dress, Rosen added.

-If you can’t find a local shop renting wedding dresses, the following three companies cater to brides across the nation by shifting the dress selection process online.
+If you can’t find a local shop renting wedding dresses, Rent the Runway caters to brides across the nation by shifting the dress selection process online.

-Rent the Runway has a variety of styles for brides to choose from with rental rates currently ranging from $30 to $390.
-The retail prices of that same selection of dresses range from $100 to $2,995.
-Sizes range from 0 to 26.
+The company has a variety of styles for brides to choose from with rental rates currently ranging from $30 to $400.
+The retail prices of that same selection of dresses range from $150 to $2,770.
+Sizes range from 0 to 22.

 Brides can rent their dresses for a four-day or eight-day time period.
 After the wedding, the renter just ships the dress back via UPS at no additional cost.
-Late fees will occur if the item is not shipped back on time.
+The company charges a $50/day late fee if the item is not shipped back on time.

 Rentals Are Not Just for Dresses